 Security – Is My Expat Network VPN safe?

-During this My Expat Network review, it was observed that this VPN is sufficiently a safe VPN.
+During this My Expat Network review in Canada, it was observed that this VPN is sufficiently a safe VPN.
 It implements AES-256, which is the strongest you can currently get in the VPN industry.

 The tunneling protocols vary depending on the device you are using this VPN on.
 For Windows and Mac, My Expat Network uses the OpenVPN protocol.
 For iOS, it uses IKEv2, which is a fast and highly secure protocol for mobile phones.